-Chances are, if you are looking at this handbook, you have just cause for concern about your child.
+hances are, if you are looking at this handbook, you have just cause for concern about your child.
 The following sections will guide you through the process of having your child evaluated for ASD.
-It also provides some helpful advice and insights from MAIER Maine Family Partnership parents willing to share their experiences.
+It also provides some helpful advice and insights from MAIER Family Partnership parents who were once where you are today.